ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 For the state sensor there are two categories of tags:

-* **Desired Tags:** These are tags of elements of the scenario that will be recorded if they do not contain "Undesired Tags".
-Typically all "dynamic" tags should be recorded, but at a minimum the "ego" tag should be in this section.
 * **Undesired Tags:** These are tags of elements that will not be included in the trajectory.
 Typically users do not want to record elements that have the "static" tag.

 **NOTE:** You must have a vehicle with the tag "ego" when recording a trajectory